 You can bake this bread in any shape from square loaf to round loaf to baguette.
 I prefer the baguette.

 If you read through the recipe, you will see I spritz the oven with water before baking the bread.
 Are you wondering about spritzing the water into the oven?
-That makes for a hard, crunchy crust just like the bread I used to buy from the boulangerie when I lived in France.
+That makes for a hard, crunchy crust just like the bread I used to buy from the boulangerie when I lived in France as a boy.

 - 1 ½ cups of bread flour

-- Dissolve the yeast in the water for about 10 minutes.
+Dissolve the yeast in the water for about 10 minutes.
 (Add sugar/honey, if you are using)

 - It should begin to bubble.

-- Place the flour in a bowl of at least 8 cups of volume.
+Place the salat and the flour in a bowl of at least 8 cups of volume.

 - Add the yeast/water mixture and stir with a wooden spoon until the dough comes off the sides of the bowl in strings.
 About 2 minutes.

-- The dough will be slightly sticky.
+The dough will be slightly sticky.
 (You may need to add a little flour if it is too wet or a little water if it is too dry.
 If you have never made bread before don’t fuss about it.
-As long as it seems right you’ll be ok.)
+You’ll be ok.)